leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ## 858. Mirror Reflection (Medium)

 If the light hits on the wall between 1 and 2, it will reflect back.
 But imagine instead let the light reflect, we extend the room infinitely.
 Then the width that light will pass will be the lcm of p and q.

+## 859. Buddy Strings (Easy)

+Calculate different letters and check if they are the same.